James William Scherer

 When he heard that my Dad was in hospice treatment for cancer, Jim visited Mom, Dad, and Joyce in Santa Clara.

 A few years later, Connie called us with the news that Uncle Jim had passed away.
 My sisters and I traveled to Hemet for the funeral and reception.
-We viewed a slide show of family adventures with Connie, Diane, and Debbie.
+We viewed a slide show of family adventures with Connie, Debbie, and Diane.
 Jim had conquered a rough start in the Depression, a terrible war injury, and a bad marriage.
 He was remembered as a dedicated husband, father, and grandfather who loved his family first and then the fast cars, boats, and adventures that went with them.
 I can still see him smiling after leaving that speed boat far behind on a spectacular sunny day on Newport Beach.

 Next: September to December